FAQs

 Who is RES?

-RES is a British company with headquarters in Hertfordshire.
-It is the world’s largest independent renewable energy company, working across 24 countries and active in wind, solar, energy storage, green hydrogen, transmission and distribution.
-As an industry innovator for over 40 years, RES has delivered more than 27GW of renewable energy projects across the globe and supports an operational asset portfolio exceeding 41GW worldwide for a large client base.
+RES is the world’s largest independent renewable energy company, working across 24 countries and active in wind, solar, energy storage, green hydrogen, transmission and distribution.
+As an industry innovator for over 40 years, RES has delivered more than 28GW of renewable energy projects across the globe and supports 43GW of operational assets worldwide for a large client base.

-RES has been building wind farms across the island of Ireland since the early 1990s and from our office in Larne, Co.
-Antrim we have a team of over 20 working across a range of disciplines.
-RES has developed 26 onshore wind farms in Northern Ireland totaling in excess of 400MW and operates over 134MW of wind capacity across the country.
+RES has developed 29 onshore wind farms in Northern Ireland totalling in excess of 500MW and operates over 134MW of wind capacity across the country.

 Where will the wind farm be?